 In 1945, after the war, enrolments increased to 45 boarders and 29 day students.
 The majority of the boarding students came from country NSW or interstate.

-Principals: Br Julian Lennon (1937-1938), Br Virgil Hamilton (1939), Br Donatus Slattery (1940, 1948-1950), Br Brendan Carroll (1941-1942), Br Edmund Shanahan (1943-1947)
+Br Julian Lennon (1937-1938), Br Virgil Hamilton (1939), Br Donatus Slattery (1940, 1948-1950), Br Brendan Carroll (1941-1942), Br Edmund Shanahan (1943-1947), Br Benildus De Moulin (1956-1958).

 In 1974, because of declining numbers of boarders and rising demand for places from day students, the College ceased to operate as a boarding school.
+Br Peter Macintosh, appointed Principal for the start of 1976 was tasked with overseeing the rejuvenation of the College, enrolled girls in Year 11 starting the tradition of boys Years 7-10 and coeducation in Years 11 and 12.

 By the mid-70s, there were over 800 students at the College and this number was to rise to 1,240 by 1979.